Blog

 • Your department's HiWi postings

 Werkstudent positions are the best option: they pay well, provide relevant experience, count toward social security, and many convert to full-time offers after graduation.
-Read our detailed guide on student jobs in Germany.
+Read our detailed guide on student jobs in Germany and the part-time jobs overview.

 Food is the expense with the most flexibility.
 German students spend between EUR 150 (frugal) and EUR 350 (eating out frequently).